Vascular plant: Nutrient distribution

 Water and nutrients in the form of inorganic solutes are drawn up from the soil by the roots and transported throughout the plant by the xylem.
 Organic compounds such as sucrose produced by photosynthesis in leaves are distributed by the phloem sieve-tube elements.

 The xylem consists of vessels in flowering plants and of tracheids in other vascular plants.
-Xylem cells are dead hard-walled hollow cells arranged to form files of tubes that function in the transport of water.
-A tracheid cell-wall usually contains the polymer lignin.
+Xylem cells are dead, hard-walled hollow cells arranged to form files of tubes that function in water transport.
+A tracheid cell wall usually contains the polymer lignin.

 The phloem, on the other hand, consists of living cells called sieve-tube members.
 Between the sieve-tube members are sieve plates, which have pores to allow molecules to pass through.
 Sieve-tube members lack such organs as nuclei or ribosomes, but cells next to them, the companion cells, function to keep the sieve-tube members alive.

 Transpiration

 The most abundant compound in all plants, as in all cellular organisms, is water, which has an important structural role and a vital role in plant metabolism.
 Transpiration is the main process of water movement within plant tissues.
 Plants constantly transpire water through their stomata to the atmosphere and replace that water with soil moisture taken up by their roots.
-The movement of water out of the leaf stomata sets up a transpiration pull or tension in the water-column in the xylem vessels or tracheids.
+When the stomata are closed at night, water pressure can build up in the plant.
+Excess water is excreted through pores known as hydathodes.
+The movement of water out of the leaf stomata sets up transpiration pull or tension in the water column in the xylem vessels or tracheids.
 The pull is the result of water surface tension within the cell walls of the mesophyll cells, from the surfaces of which evaporation takes place when the stomata are open.
 Hydrogen bonds exist between water molecules, causing them to line up; as the molecules at the top of the plant evaporate, each pulls the next one up to replace it, which in turn pulls on the next one in line.
 The draw of water upwards may be entirely passive and can be assisted by the movement of water into the roots via osmosis.
 Consequently, transpiration requires the plant to expend very little energy on water movement.
 Transpiration assists the plant in absorbing nutrients from the soil as soluble salts.
-Transpiration also plays and important role in the absorption of nutrients from the soil as soluble salts are transported along with the water from the soil to the leaves.
+Transpiration plays an important role in the absorption of nutrients from the soil as soluble salts are transported along with the water from the soil to the leaves.
 Plants can adjust their transpiration rate to optimize the balance between water loss and nutrient absorption.

 Absorption

-Living root cells passively absorb water in the absence of transpiration pull via osmosis creating root pressure.
-It is possible for there to be no evapotranspiration and therefore no pull of water towards the shoots and leaves.
-This is usually due to high temperatures, high humidity, darkness or drought.
+Living root cells passively absorb water.
+Pressure within the root increases when transpiration demand via osmosis is low and decreases when water demand is high.
+No water movement towards the shoots and leaves occurs when evapotranspiration is absent.
+This condition is associated with high temperature, high humidity, darkness, and drought.